sonnyp/Junction/notes.md

 - "Remember for"
 - No application to handle this type - search for one?
 - Ctrl+Click / Ctrl+Enter to open in multiple applications
+- Ctrl shows a checkbox to open in multiple apps
 - [Desktop actions](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html#extra-actions) - e.g. open in new window / private window
 - Implement `org.freedesktop.impl.portal.AppChooser`
 - For files